akhilpenugonda/DailyDose/README.md

 - Memory tips based on word structure
 - Practice prompts for active learning

-The script also tracks your word history for spaced repetition learning.
+The script tracks your word history for spaced repetition learning using either MongoDB (if available) or local file storage.

 ## Requirements

 - Python 3.6+
 - Internet connection (to fetch words and their definitions)
+- MongoDB (optional) for enhanced data storage

 ## Installation